 11. Be aware of social media policies and local laws

-There are special social media policies which are violated if someone uses fake identities, so you can use such policies to your advantage and report the perpetrator.
+Is catfishing illegal?
+Yes.
+“There are special social media policies that are violated if someone uses fake identities, so you can use such policies to your advantage and report the perpetrator.

 12. Share the details about your dating life with your friends